Chart Color Schemes

 The level of cultural diversity witnessed in Gymea was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Gymea's cultural diversity was above average, with 21.6% of its population born overseas and 15.1% speaking a language other than English at home.
-Christianity was the predominant religion in Gymea, comprising 58.7% of the population.
-Judaism was overrepresented compared to Greater Sydney, making up 0.3% of Gymea's population.
+Gymea's cultural diversity was found to be above average, with 21.6% of its population born overseas and 15.1% speaking a language other than English at home.
+Christianity is the main religion in Gymea, comprising 58.7% of people there, compared to 50.3% across Greater Sydney as of June 2016 (ABS).
+Judaism's representation was notably higher in Gymea at 0.3%, compared to 0.8% regionally.

 Frequently Asked Questions - Diversity